trimstray/nginx-admins-handbook/doc/RULES.md

   Also take a look at this:

-  > _A more generic solution for running several HTTPS servers on a single IP address is TLS Server Name Indication extension (SNI, RFC 6066), which allows a browser to pass a requested server name during the SSL handshake and, therefore, the server will know which certificate it should use for the connection._
+  > _A more generic solution for running several HTTPS servers on a single IP address is TLS Server Name Indication extension (SNI, [RFC6066 - Transport Layer Security (TLS) Extensions: Extension Definitions](https://tools.ietf.org/html/rfc6066)), which allows a browser to pass a requested server name during the SSL handshake and, therefore, the server will know which certificate it should use for the connection._

   > Another good idea is to move common server settings into a separate file, i.e. `common/example.com.conf` and then include it in separate `server` blocks.